-A recent study reveals a new connection between a personality dimension —cynicism—and the likelihood of dementia.
-The research, published in the journal Neurology, found that people with high levels of “cynical distrust” were three times more likely to develop dementia than people with low levels of cynicism.
+A recent study reveals a new connection between a specific personality trait—cynicism—and the likelihood of dementia.
+The research, published in the journal Neurology, found that people with high levels of “cynical distrust” were three times more likely to develop dementia than those with low levels of cynicism.

-I think such research shows the system-wide impact of the emotional attitudes and perspectives about life that we consciously create and shape—or let take root from unexamined, unresolved life conflicts — upon our entire being.
+I think such research shows the system-wide impact on our entire being of the emotional attitudes and perspectives about life that we consciously create and shape—or that we allow to take root from unexamined, unresolved life conflicts.